kvql/OmniScan/README.md

 --path <directory path> : this is where all scan data will be placed

 -T <file path> : path to text file of ip addresses to scan.
+1 IP per line

-hardcoded filepaths for wordlists in following scripts: ftp ssh dirb
+wordlists used in following scripts: ftp ssh dirb

-path to code must be:
-/opt/dev/workflow/